sybila/boolean-network-sketches/README.md

 You can force rust do download all dependencies by running `cargo fetch`.

 Moreover, for convenience, we have prepared Bash scripts to wrap all the commands needed.
 If you want to use them, you will need a Unix-based system with Bash.
-On Windows, it should be sufficient to use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
+On Windows, it should be sufficient to use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) (we have tested the Ubuntu-20.04 WSL).
-However, these scripts are generally not needed, as you can run the Rust code directly.
+However, note that these scripts are not needed, as you can execute the Rust code directly (as described below).

 ## Sketch Format

+Boolean network sketch represents a combination of prior knowledge, experimental data, and hypotheses regarding the modelled system.
+BN sketch is given by following components:
+- influence graph
+- partially specified Boolean network
+- properties of update functions
+- dynamic properties of the system

 The first three components of the sketch are all covered by the intuitive aeon model format (details [here](https://biodivine.fi.muni.cz/aeon/aeon-manual.pdf)).
-This format describes:
+This format allows description of:
-- influences between variables
+- possible influences between variables
-- types of influences (such as monotonicity or essentiality), from which we can derive properties of update functions
+- kinds of influences (such as inhibiting/activating or observable/non-observable), from which we can derive update function properties
 - partially specified update functions

 The dynamic properties are given in a form of a HCTL formula (formulae format is described in detail [here](https://github.com/sybila/biodivine-hctl-model-checker)).
 Formulae used in experiments are (partially) generated from data on the run.

-## Benchmark Models and Pre-Computed Results
+## Benchmark Models and Pre-Computed Raw Results

 All the models used for the evaluation (and some more) are in the `benchmark_models` directory.
 Each model has its own subdirectory.